 Chair: Claudia Olazabal (European Commission, Head of Unit at Directorate-General for the Environment)

 Background: This plenary session should be the mirror from an academic perspective of the policy plenary session.
 It starts with an overview of the performance of different agricultural systems in terms of environmental ambition and other objectives.
 In this respect, the work of The Economics of Ecosystems and Biodiversity (TEEB) initiative on "Measuring what matters in agriculture and food systems" sets the scene, followed by a theoretical presentation on different approaches to include the environmental performance and other objectives in the assessment of the policies (beyond output).
 The other two contributions present how academia has looked at policies that foster enhanced environmental performance, with one focusing on how to embed output-based design into the assignment of contracts and the other on how new challenges arise compared to traditional agricultural policy.

 Policy plenary session: International experiences with agri-environmental policy design and application

-Chair: Tassos Haniotis (European Commission, Director of Strategy, Simplification & Policy Analysis at the Directorate-General for Agriculture & Rural Development)
+Chair: Florence Buchholzer (European Commission, Advisor Foresight and Impact Assessment at Directorate-General for Agriculture & Rural Development)